-Limited awareness - many pubs and bars have not fully realised the importance of becoming Net Zero, and therefore have not sought to engage with the topic.
-With the plethora of details that hospitality owners need to have awareness over, it is understandable that Net Zero has not been front and center for many.
+Limited awareness - many restaurants have not fully realised the importance of becoming Net Zero, and therefore have not sought to engage with the topic.
+With the plethora of details that hospitality owners need to have awareness over, it is understandable that Net Zero has not been front and centre for many.